drizzy1772/drizzy1772/README.md

 # 💫 About Me:
 I'm Bohdan, check info about me down!

-Python & Java Backend Developer<br>I create server-side applications using Django and FastAPI.
+Python Backend Developer<br>I create server-side applications using Django and FastAPI.
 I enjoy clear architecture, efficient APIs, and projects that solve real problems.

 This is a fresh profile where I'll be uploading some projects, experiments, and things I'm currently working on.